-The primary purpose of Lazy Loading is improving site speed.
+The primary purpose of Lazy Loading is to improve site speed.

 Site visitors can start using your site without having to wait for all the images and videos to load completely.

 It makes images and videos on your website to load only when needed.
-This saves visitors time and resource for loading of media that they might not need eventually.
+This saves visitors time and resources for the loading of media that they might not need eventually.